Definition of Meconium Ileus

 |Maternal causes||Magnesium administered as part of eclampsia treatment protocol can simulate an intestinal obstruction.|

 Treatment for Meconium Ileus

-Treatment strategy of meconium ileus begins with conservative management as the first line of action followed by surgical intervention if the former fails.
+The treatment strategy of meconium ileus begins with conservative management as the first line of action, followed by surgical intervention if the former fails.

 This is often advocated as the first line of action in simple, uncomplicated, stable neonates.
 Dilute radiographic contrast enema of diatrizoate meglumine (Gastrografin) with N-acetylcysteine to break the tenacious plugs is administered under fluoroscopy guidance.

-Exploratory laparotomy is typically performed in case of complicated patients with associated atresia, perforation or necrosis.
-A double-barrel ileostomy is typically created and repeated N-acetyl cysteine lavages to clear off the meconium are performed through the ileostomy.
-Primary anastomosis is attempted in absence of peritonitis as per the surgeon’s decision.
+An exploratory laparotomy is typically performed in the case of complicated patients with associated atresia, perforation or necrosis.
+A double-barrel ileostomy is typically created and repeated N-acetyl cysteine lavages to clear off the meconium, and is performed through the ileostomy.
+Primary anastomosis is attempted in the absence of peritonitis as per the surgeon’s decision.

 Complications and Prognosis of Meconium Ileus

 Meconium ileus is not always benign and is often associated with considerable morbidity.
 The complications can be summarized as follows: